wix-prototypers/prototypers_prototype-panel/README.md

 2. prototypePanel.css:
 This file includes the style of the panel structure and of each element in the panel. it won't affect your prototype since each element in the panel has a unique class.

-3. connectPrototypePanel.js:
-This file is responsible for connecting the “Prototype Panel” project to your prototype project.
-It will append links in your project to the relevant libraries and files for the panel.
-In total there will be 5 links: jquery, jquery-UI, scrollIntoView.js,  prototypePanelStructure.js, prototypePanel.css.

 ## **Prototype Panel Structure**